 • Personalized recommendations: Adjusts lesson difficulty based on real-time data analysis.

-By leveraging these adaptive learning tools, educators can create individualized learning experiences that maximize student success while maintaining flexibility and accessibility.
+By leveraging these adaptive learning tools, educators can create individualized activities that maximize student success while maintaining flexibility and accessibility.

 Adaptive Learning Benefits